Ilene Knable Gotts

 Wachtell, Lipton, Rosen & Katz

 Pre-merger competition review has advanced significantly since its creation in 1976 in the United States.
 As this book evidences, today almost all competition authorities have a notification process in place – with most requiring pre-merger notification for transactions that meet certain prescribed minimum thresholds.
-Additional jurisdictions, particularly in Asia, are poised to add pre-merger notification regimes within the next year or so.
+Additional jurisdictions, particularly in Asia, have added – or propose adding – pre-merger notification regimes.
 In our endeavour to keep our readers well informed, we have expanded the jurisdictions covered by this book to include the newer regimes as well.
+Also, the book now includes chapters devoted to such ‘hot’ M&A sectors as pharmaceuticals, and high technology and media in key jurisdictions to provide a more in-depth discussion of recent developments.
+Finally, the book includes a chapter on the economic analysis applied to merger review.

 Given the ability of most competition agencies with pre-merger notification laws to delay, and even block, a transaction, it is imperative to take each jurisdiction – small or large, new or mature – seriously.
 It is, therefore, imperative that counsel for such a transaction develops a comprehensive plan prior to, or immediately upon, execution of an agreement concerning where and when to file notification with competition authorities regarding such a transaction.
 To this end, this book provides an overview of the process in 41 jurisdictions, as well as a discussion of recent decisions, strategic considerations and likely upcoming developments.